ttalvitie/tinygeom2d/README.md

     // Returns the indices of a boundary vertex in the boundary polygons.
     // Equivalent to vertexMap().find(vertex)->second if the vertex is a vertex
     // of the boundary.
-Throws std::domain_error if vertex is not a vertex of
+    // Throws std::domain_error if given vertex is not a vertex of the boundary.
-    // the boundary.
     IdxPair vertexID(Point vertex) const;

+    // Returns the position of the next vertex from given vertex on the boundary
+    // polygon.
+    // Throws std::domain_error if given vertex is not a vertex of the boundary.
+    Point nextVertex(Point vertex) const;

+    // Returns the position of the previous vertex from given vertex on the
+    // boundary polygon.
+    // Throws std::domain_error if given vertex is not a vertex of the boundary.
+    Point prevVertex(Point vertex) const;

     // Returns true if given point is an interior point of the domain.
 The
     // vertices of the domain do not count as interior points.